Developer Guide

 find -activity y

 Expected: Find all activities that contain y.
-Activity tab will be updated and display the activites that matches the keyword(s)y
+Activity tab will be updated and display the activites that matches the keyword(s)y.c.
+Test case:

 find -activity